• Home

 Peppermint Oreo Truffles

-Use Peppermint Oreos (seasonal, available around the holidays) and dip in white chocolate.
-You can also crush a few candy canes and sprinkle them on top while the chocolate is still wet.
+Take Peppermint Oreos (these are only available during the holiday season so get them while you can) and dip them into some melted white chocolate.
+You can also crush candy canes and sprinkle some on top while the chocolate is still wet.
+These are perfect for Christmas cookie exchanges because they look super festive and the combination of peppermint and white chocolate is timeless!

 Golden Oreo Truffles